Small Batch Classic Tomato Sauce Recipe! Fresh, flavorful, easy to make, and perfect to serve with pasta, chicken or

 Huge Sunday meals are pretty common in large Italian-American families.
 Nella mia casa di bisnonna, or in my great-grandmother's house, cooking began very early in the morning and went on until we all sat down to eat.
-The incredible aroma of tomato sauce and other family favorite recipes cooking on the stove could be detected from the driveway.

-My mother’s grandmother, Mamma as she was called by all the family, prepared and cooked our traditional Sunday meal.
-Sure, she had lots of helpful hands in the kitchen and as she got older and was confined to a wheelchair, Mamma supervised the many family cooks in the kitchen, making sure all of the dishes were prepared properly.
+My mother's grandmother, "Mamma" as she was called by all the family, prepared and cooked our traditional Sunday meal.
+She always had lots of helpful hands in the kitchen.
+As Mamma got older and was confined to a wheelchair, she mainly supervised, making sure all of the dishes were prepared properly.